About the Statewide Landcover and Trees Study (SLATS)

 SLATS provides:

-- a comprehensive vegetation monitoring, assessment, and reporting framework for Queensland
+- a comprehensive vegetation monitoring, assessment and reporting framework for Queensland

 - important foundational data products that can be used to support a range of environment and natural resource management applications.

-SLATS is made possible by the Queensland Government’s investment in satellite imagery and computing technologies, as well as long-standing programs such as Regional ecosystem mapping and the BioCondition framework.
+SLATS is made possible by the Queensland Government’s continued investment in satellite imagery and computing technologies, as well as long-standing programs such as Regional ecosystem mapping and the BioCondition framework.

 Combined, these initiatives provide a spatially and temporally comprehensive account of Queensland’s vegetation and ecosystems based on peer-reviewed science.